 In winter, American Tree Sparrows often forage industriously in small flocks.
 They scratch the ground for dried seeds, and hop up at bent-over weeds or along low branches gathering catkins or berries.
 Inventive in their foraging, they've been seen beating grass seedheads sticking up out of the snow with their wings to release seeds they can pluck from the ground.
 These hardy birds often continue foraging undaunted as winter blizzards roll in.
 Individuals may take solitary perches on low branches or atop stalks like goldenrod.
 In their summer range, they search out insects from weeds and bushes, occasionally snatching moths or mosquitoes from the air as well.
 As their spring migration progresses, flocks dissolve and American Tree Sparrows pair up.
 Females spend much of their time on the nest they build and rarely venture outside the male's territory.
 Males roost nearby, visiting the nest frequently.
 Pairings don't outlast breeding season.

-American Tree Sparrow populations appear to be stable throughout their range since 1966.
-Partners in Flight estimates the global breeding population at 20 million, with 58 percent breeding in Canada and 87 percent wintering in the U.S., and 58% in Canada.
+Partners in Flight estimates the global breeding population of American Tree Sparrow at 20 million, with 87% spending some part of the year in the U.S., and 58% in Canada.
 This U.S.-Canada Stewardship species rates a 9 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 American Tree Sparrows breed across 250 million acres of northern Canada and Alaska, beyond the range of usable timber or arable land, where they're generally little affected by humans.
 Local populations can be at risk from development, as a study that found American Tree Sparrows with high levels of arsenic compounds in a gold-mining region in the Northwest Territories shows.
 But common predators like hawks and owls don't threaten overall numbers.
 During the winter, American Tree Sparrows thrive all across southern Canada and the northern United States.
 They adjust easily to disturbed habitats and human settlements, flocking around backyard feeders.